rpeyron/plugin-gimp-fourier/README.md

- v0.4.1 : Select Gray after transform + doc (patch by Martin Ramshaw) v0.4.2 : Makefile patch by Bob Barry (gcc argument order) v0.4.3 : Makefile patch by bluedxca93 (-lm argument for ubuntu 13.04)
+ v0.4.1 : Select Gray after transform + doc (patch by Martin Ramshaw) v0.4.2 : Makefile patch by Bob Barry (gcc argument order) v0.4.3 : Makefile patch by bluedxca93 (-lm argument for ubuntu 13.04) v0.4.4 : autotools build system ans spec file for rpm by JoesCat
 ```

 Many thanks to Mogens Kjaer, Alex Fernández, Rene Rebe, Edgar Bonet,
-Martin Ramshaw, Bob Barry and bluedxca93 for their contributions.
+Martin Ramshaw, Bob Barry, bluedxca93 and JoesCat for their contributions.

-French readers may also interested by [this article](https://www.lprp.fr/2002/02/fourier/) that describes the way the plugin works (even it is a little outdated as a GIMP parasite is used to store the scale factor instead of the former 'magic pixel')
+French readers may also interested by [this article](https://www.lprp.fr/2002/02/fourier/) that describes
+the way the plugin works (even it is a little outdated as a GIMP parasite is used to store the scale
+factor instead of the former 'magic pixel')